janboone/applied-economics/source/source/git.rst

 .. how to stop the terminal? q

+This section is optional for the course.
+But, heck, you have a github account; why not learn how to use it properly?
+Here we give you a quick introduction to version control and how to collaborate on github.

 Git is a version control system.
 There is a bit of a learning curve, but once you master it, it simplifies your life considerably.